hiroaki404/gentrans/README.md

         --apikey <APIKEY>  API key for the AI provider.
         --provider <PROVIDER>
                            AI provider to use.
 Supported providers are `google`, `openai`, `anthropic`, `meta`, `alibaba`, `openrouter`, and `ollama`.
-        --model <MODEL>    AI model to use.
+        --model <MODEL>    AI model to use. e.g. `gemini-2.0-flash`, `gpt-4o`, `claude-3-opus`, `llama3.2:latest`.
 Supported models depend on the Koog library.
 See documentation for details.
     -t, --to <LANGUAGE>    Specify the target language.
 Since the language is interpreted by an LLM, you can use various formats like `English`, `en`, or even `日本語`.
     -h, --help             Print help information
         --version          Print version information